PorktoberRevolution/ReStocked/Distribution/RestockPlus/readme.txt

 INSTALLATION
 ============

-To install, place the GameData folder inside your Kerbal Space Program folder.
-If asked to overwrite files, do so.
+To install, drag the ReStockPlus folder from the GameData folder you downloaded into your Kerbal Space Program Gamedata folder.
+If installed correctly, you should see:
+- Kerbal Space Program
+    - GameData
+        - Squad
+        - ReStock
+            - Assets
+            - Patches
+            - etc.
+        - ReStockPlus
+            - Assets
+            - Parts
+            - etc.
+        - Modulemanager.3.0.7.dll

 ============
 LOCALIZATION